 - Articles on unbundling, dead ocean strategy, over-served and debt-leveraged industries like retail and media are many, but worth tracking.

-- The Ta-Nehisi Coates essay “The First White President” provokes vital discussion.
+- The Ta-Nehisi Coates essay “The First White President” is excellent and provocative.

 - The movie Get Out deservedly lit the flame for conversations about race in 2017; the commentary about it, and popular culture generally, on the podcast Still Processing has been excellent.